 – Clearwater Country! by Borg Hendrickson & Linwood Laughy

 Much of the 20th Century laid witness to the industrial development of watersheds and rivers throughout the United States.
-The Bureau of Reclamation and the Army Corps of Engineers were damning and diverting rivers at an alarming rate.
-Things started to slowly change in the latter part of the century with the passage of public land laws such as the 1968 Wild & Scenic Rivers Act.
-This historic legislation was a turning point in history because rivers and their immediate environments could be now be protected under the law:
+The Bureau of Reclamation and the Army Corps of Engineers were damming and diverting rivers at an alarming rate.
+Things started to slowly change in the latter part of the century with the passage of public land laws, such as the 1968 Wild & Scenic Rivers Act.
+This historic legislation was a turning point in history because rivers and their immediate environments could now be protected under the law: